rsowell/cs-457-agile-iterations/docs/5-Iteration-2--Spec-and-Deliverables-bfad.md

 _This section is optional and not required for a full grade on the project._

 If your team chooses to implement features discussed in this section, it may make up for small deficiencies in earlier parts of the assignment.
-You should only proceed to this section, however, if you have completed the other sections as described (e.g. by implementing the requested features and keeping test coverage high).
+You should only proceed to this section, however, if you have completed the other sections as described (e.g., by implementing the requested features and keeping test coverage high).

 As you were working on the prior tasks, the customer decided they want the app to include a way for users to rate articles.